SeaSharpe/Design/ThreatModel.md

   **Description:**     Web Server may be able to impersonate the context of Stripe Web Service in order to gain additional privilege.

   **Justification:**   We use stripe so that we don't have to store credit card information on our systems, but the web server could pretend to be stripe (or just be patched to work without stripe) and customer credit card information could be captured.
 This could do signifigant harm to our brand if it was discovered.
-We should make sure that this never happens.
+Precautions will be taken to ensure that this does not happen.
   -------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------